oauth-wg/oauth-cross-device-security/main.md

 ### OpenID Foundation Client Initiated Back-Channel Authentication (CIBA):
 #### Description
-Client Initiated Back-Channel Authentication (CIBA) is part of the Financial-grade API (FAPI) family of standards that allows a device or service (e.g., a personal computer, Smart TV, Kiosk) to request the OpenID Provider to initiate an authentication flow if it knows a valid identifier for the user.
+Client Initiated Back-Channel Authentication (CIBA) [@CIBA] allows a device or service (e.g., a personal computer, Smart TV, Kiosk) to request the OpenID Provider to initiate an authentication flow if it knows a valid identifier for the user.
 The user completes the authentication flow using a second device (e.g., a mobile phone).
 In this flow the user does not scan a QR code or obtain a user code from the initiating device, but is instead contacted by the OpenID Provider to complete the authentication using a push notification, e-mail, text message or any other suitable mechanism.

 #### Susceptibility
 Less susceptible to unauthenticated channel attacks, but still vulnerable to attackers who know or can guess the user identifier and initiate a spray attack as described in Example 4.